Our Children's Stories

 Not knowing where else to turn, Samantha called Advokids.
 Advokids’ staff attorney walked her through the legal process and the juvenile court forms she could file to request Marisa stay in her care until she was reunited with her mom.
 Advokids also helped Samantha track down Marisa’s attorney, who had no idea Marisa had been moved multiple times.
 Samantha was able to share essential information with Marisa’s attorney about her special needs and history.
 She was also able to explain why Marisa shouldn’t be moved to a sixth foster home.
 Marisa’s attorney immediately went to court and requested a “do not move order” to prevent the move.

 Marisa stayed with Samantha for the rest of her time in foster care and focused on school and healing.
 Six months later Marisa was successfully reunified with her mom.
 Marisa and Samantha still has a close relationship with Samantha and visit each other often.
-Marisa and even stayed with Samantha over the summer to attend a dance camp.
+Marisa even stayed with Samantha over the summer to attend a dance camp.

 Kaiden

 Twelve month old Kaiden had lived with Gail since birth.
 Kaiden’s biological parents were no longer in the picture and Gail was committed to adopting Kaiden if he needed a permanent home.
-Kaiden’s grandparents were not being considered for placement but when grandfather passed away, a step-aunt who had no prior relationship or blood ties to Kaiden sought placement of Kaiden.
+Kaiden’s grandparents were not being considered for placement but when his grandfather passed away, a step-aunt who had no prior relationship or blood ties to Kaiden sought placement of him.

 Visits with the step-aunt began suddenly.
 Gail was concerned about Kaiden’s stress levels participating in unsupervised visits with a stranger.
-She was also concerned because step-aunt was not aware of Kaiden’s medical needs or specialized therapy and knew so little about him.
+She was also concerned because his step-aunt was not aware of Kaiden’s medical needs or specialized therapy and knew so little about him.

-Upon completing the caregiver licensing program, step-aunt petitioned the court for placement of Kaiden.
+Upon completing the caregiver licensing program, the step-aunt petitioned the court for placement of Kaiden.
 The county social worker and Kaiden’s attorney gave no indication whether they supported or opposed a move of Kaiden to step-aunt, although they both affirmed that Kaiden was thriving in Gail’s care and had a strong attachment to her.

 Advokids enlisted a pro bono attorney, Adam Trigg, who helped her bring evidence to the juvenile court judge about Kaiden, his needs, and his attachment to Gail.
 He reminded the court that Kaiden, after one year in foster care, in the only home he had ever known, was ready for permanency and the law no longer allowed relatives to be given preferential consideration for placement.
 The judge agreed.